 What is a Yurt?

 A yurt is a round semi-portable tent, with a rich history from the nomadic people central-Asia and Mongolia.
 Ours is insulated, heated and on a carpeted platform.
-The yurt is outfitted with tables, chairs and cots with pads and winter sleeping bags for sleeping as well as a latrine for when nature calls.
-The yurt makes a great destination for short trips, or as a base for exploring the Boundary Waters and the northern reaches of our dog sled trail system with our longer trips.
+The yurt is outfitted with tables, chairs, and cots with pads and winter sleeping bags for sleeping as well as a latrine for when nature calls.
+The yurt makes a great destination for short trips or as a base for exploring the Boundary Waters and the northern reaches of our dog sled trail system with our longer trips.
 Six people can comfortably co-exist in the yurt, more if it is a group of adventurous friends.
-Try yurt camping!
+Try winter yurt camping!

 Choose a yurt trip with 1.5 – 4 days of mushing…